 - A pattern of deliberate disobedience or aggression

-- Opposition to authority figures, and little or no remorse for breaking rules or norms
+- Opposition to authority figures with little or no remorse for breaking rules or norms

 - Persistent nightmares

-- Pronounced difficulties with attention, concentration, or organization
+- Pronounced difficulties with attention, concentration, or organisation

-- Sustained, prolonged negative mood and attitude often accompanied by poor appetite, difficulty sleeping, or thoughts of death
+- A prolonged negative mood and attitude often faced with poor appetite, difficulty sleeping or thoughts of death

-- Opposition to authority, truancy, theft, vandalism, and consistent violation and disregard of the rights of others.
+- Opposition to authority, truancy, theft, vandalism and consistent violation or disregard of others

-- Abuse of alcohol and/or drugs, or heavy tobacco use
+- Abuse of alcohol, drugs or heavy tobacco use

-- Intense fear of becoming ‘obese’ with no relationship to actual body weight, constant dieting, restrictive eating habits, purging food, vomiting
+- Intense fear of becoming ‘obese’ with no relationship to actual body weight, constant dieting, restrictive eating habits, purging food or vomiting

 - Frequent outbursts of anger or inability to cope with problems and daily activities